zerotwooneone/TokenMagic/README.md

 A project to test out Json Web Tokens and discoverablility of apis.

 ## Getting started development
-Install Auth/dummyCert.pfx as local user.
+* Install Auth/dummyCert.pfx as local user

 ### If you dont know the password to dummyCert.pfx
 * generate your own cert